All Episodes

 So it's just bleak.

-Kind of like, hey, sorry you're going through this, but it's just kind of what we have to do.
+Sorry, sorry you're going through this, but it's just kind of what we have to do.

 jordan holmes

-I mean, you know, it is tough.
+I mean, you know, it's tough.

 You should know this shit.